yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/scopesensitivitylabels.md

 ---
 title: "scopeSensitivityLabels resource type"
-description: "A scopeSensitivityLabels describes when consent is allowed for what sensitivity labels are specified in the policy"
+description: "Defines the sensitivity labels for groups that are included in a permissionGrantPreApprovalPolicy."
 author: "yuhko-msft"
 ms.localizationpriority: medium
 ms.prod: "applications"